Stomper10/CheXpert/README.md

 ```

 ### This part is optional
-* You can do apply deep ensembles with `run_ensembles.py` file. (to be added soon)
+* You can apply deep ensembles with `run_ensembles.py` file. (to be added soon)
 * Train using the federated learning: Use `CheXpert_DenseNet121_FL.ipynb` file.
 You can modify federated learning hyperparameters.
 * You can also try the Grad-CAM method on test dataset with `Grad-CAM.ipynb` file after you get the trained model.

 # 3. Results
 You may get training and validation losses, as well as the test accuracy like ROC curves.
 You can also check the computational costs.
 Models(`*.pth.tar`) and ROC curve(`.png`) files will be saved in the `results` directory.
-Let me just show you the ROC curves here(100 ensembles).
+Let me just show you the ROC curves here(100 simple ensembles).

 ![ROC_ensem_mean](https://user-images.githubusercontent.com/43818471/103856596-408c9a80-50f8-11eb-9be5-41b38847998f.png)

-This table shows a comparison with original paper results(used 100% of the training dataset).
+This table shows a comparison with original paper results.

 * Stanford Baseline(ensemble) AUC = 0.907
 * My Baseline(ensemble) AUC = 0.790 (Note that testset is different!)